sharetribe/flex-docs/src/docs/tutorial-branding/modify-landing-page/index.md

 section of the tutorial, you learned how to make several customizations, including changing the hero image, adjusting the section's background image and text color, and updating the block contents.
-In the next article, you will focus on changing microcopy.
+In the next article, you will focus on changing marketplace texts.

 ## Further reading